The author has worked in conservation and woodland management over many years.

 A useful kind of saw for pruning back bigger branches is a kind of chain saw you use by pulling back and forth on a rope.
 They can be very short for use from a ladder or very long to be used from the ground.

 The one pictured above has a throwing weight.
-You choose your target branch, throw the rope over and, with a little work, remove it.
+You choose your target branch, throw the rope over, and with a little work, remove it.

 This is one of those tools a gardener may never need but it is useful in some situations.
 Reciprocating saws work just like ordinary hand saws with a back and forth motion of the blade but the power is supplied by an electric motor.
-They are useful in hard to reach places.
+They are useful in hard-to-reach places.